What is Accounting Practice?

 - To keep track of old records and compare with current records and identify the weakness etc.

 Accounting practice exists as the daily recording of accounting and financial data as per generally accepted accounting principles and as per current law practice.
 There are various controls to be imposed by business entities to make their accounting records reliable.
 Accounting records are the basis for many reports like, on the basis of accounting records, internal and external decisions are to be done by the management of the company.
-Auditors, after verifying controls in accounting records, create the degree of reliance on those records.
+AuditorsAuditorsAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
+An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws., after verifying controls in accounting records, create the degree of reliance on those records.
 For good practice, organizations should keep physical and documentary evidence of all accounting records.
 Maintenance of accounting records is the basic need of every organization, whether profit-making or non-profit making.
 Every organization should have proper accounting practices and transparency in records to survive in the long run.

 This has been a guide to what is accounting practice.
 Here we discuss types and controls of accounting practice along with example and importance.
 You may learn more about financing from the following articles –